holoviz/panel/doc/how_to/test/loadtests.md

 # How to test the load of data apps with Locust and Playwright

-Testing is key to developing robust and performant applications.
-You can test Panel data apps using Python and the test tools you know and love.

 *Load testing* means testing the performance of the entire Panel application and the server(s) running it.

 This kind of testing is really useful if you want to

-- develop fast and snappy apps and/ or
+- develop fast and snappy applications and/ or
-- develop apps that scale to many users
+- develop applications that scale to many users

-Before we get started, you should
+Before you get started ensure you have installed the required dependencies:

 ```bash
 pip install panel pytest locust pytest-playwright pytest-asyncio loadwright==0.1.0
 ```

-and install the browsers
+and ensure `playwright` sets up the browsers it will use to display the applications:

 ```bash
 playwright install